-We round up the top decor trends that you’ll be seeing in 2020.
+We round up the top interior design trends that you’ll be seeing in 2020.

 With each new year comes a new beginning — a new set of New Year’s Resolutions (that we may or may not achieve), a new attitude, a new look and of course, new interior design trends.

-In 2019, we saw a rise in natural textile, maximalist art pieces and sustainable home decor.
-While some of the top trends in 2019 will continue to flourish into the next couple of years, there are some new eye-catching designs that will make their way into our home.
+In 2019, we saw a rise in natural textile, maximalist art pieces and sustainable home design.
+While some of the top trends in 2019 will continue to flourish into the next couple of years, there are some new eye-catching designs that will make their way into our beautiful home.

-Read on to find out the top home decor trends in 2020.
+Read on to find out the top home decor design ideas in 2020.

 What are the home decor trends for 2020?